 Viburnum plicatum is multibranched, dense, and upright.
 The foliage is ovate and toothed.
 The leaves are dark green with prominent veins.
 “Plicatum” is Latin for pleated, and refers to the strong veins that make the leaves look pleated.
-They grow about 4in or 10cm long and turn reddish color in autumn.
+They grow about 4 in. or 10 cm long and turn reddish in color in autumn.
 Viburnum plicatum flowers from April to May.
-The flowers grow in globe-shaped clusters of white flowers.
-They are sterile.
+The flowers grow in globe-shaped clusters of white flowers and are sterile.

-An interesting fact about this species is that Viburnum plicatum is from cultivation and it was probably cultivated from f. tomentosum.
-However, since Viburnum plicatum was observed first, f. tomentosum was named as a variety.
-But in fact, it is the other way around.
-And f. tomentosum is a species found in the wild and the flowers are fertile.
+An interesting fact: Viburnum plicatum is grown from cultivation and it was probably cultivated from f. tomentosum, however, since Viburnum plicatum was observed first, f. tomentosum was named as a variety.
+But in fact, it is the other way around, and f. tomentosum is a species found in the wild and the flowers are fertile.

 How to grow Viburnum plicatum:

 Sunlight Requirements: Viburnum plicatum thrives in both full sun and partial shade.
 It prefers a location that receives at least 4 to 6 hours of direct sunlight each day for optimal growth and flowering.

 Soil Conditions: Plant Viburnum plicatum in rich, fertile soil that is moist but well-drained.
 It can tolerate a wide range of soil types, including clay, loam, and sandy soils.
 However, ensuring good drainage is essential to prevent waterlogging and root rot.
 Amend heavy or compacted soils with organic matter, such as compost or well-rotted manure, to improve soil structure and fertility.